stat545ubc-2022/assignment-b3-haleymac/README.md

 Several modifications to the dataset were made using the dplyr package, and can be found in the beginning of the source code presented in this repository.

+The files in this app include:

+app.R - this file contains all of the source code for this application

+WWW- this folder contains the image file that was rendered in the app to make it look pretty